 - Moderna (USA) with the U.S. National Institute of Allergy and Infectious Diseases

 - Novavax (USA)

-- University of Queensland (Australia) with the companies Dynavax and GSK, the adjuvantsAdjuvants(1)
+- University of Queensland (Australia) with the company Dynavax and GSK, which contribute adjuvantsAdjuvants(1)

 - University of Oxford (UK)

 - Institut Pasteur, the company Themis (subsidiary of MSD ) and the University of Pittsburg (France / Austria / USA)

 - Clover Biopharmaceuticals Australia (subsidiary of Sichuan Clover Biopharmaceuticals, China)